This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 Click the field and select a target tag from the drop-down list.
 You can also click Manage Tags to create, modify, and delete tags.
 For more information, see Use tags to manage data migration tasks.

-On the Select Migration Type page, specify migration types for the current data migration task.
+Select a type for the current data migration task.

-Options for Migration Type are Schema Migration, Full Data Migration, Incremental Synchronization, Full Verification, and Reverse Increment.
+If you select One-way Synchronization for Synchronous Topology, the supported migration types are Schema Migration, Full Migration, Incremental Synchronization, Full Verification, and Reverse Increment.

 Migration type